necro-nemesis/Daedalus-SNAppCrafter/README.md

 ## Creating your unique SNApp

 SNApps are placed in the /home/$USER/snapp directory "$USER" being substituted by the name of the user you created.
 The index.html file is there for initial testing.
 Either move it to another name or remove it and replace it with your own files.
-If you have a computer that can read the SD card partitions you can simply copy over your SNApp files to the folder on the sd card otherwise sftp into the PI and transfer the files you require.
-As shown in the image above you can use a program like FileZilla to sftp into the pi then navigate to the directory of the SNApp on your pc and the aforementioned SNApp directory on the pi then transfer the files to the pi.
+If you are using an SBC to host and have a computer that can read the SD card partitions you can simply copy over your SNApp files to the folder on the sd card otherwise sftp into the server and transfer the files you require.
+As shown in the image above you can use a program like FileZilla to sftp in then navigate to the directory of the SNApp on your pc and the aforementioned SNApp directory on the server then transfer the files to the server.

 ## Starting and Stopping the Webserver

-nginx installs as a service.
+Nginx installs as a service.
 If you need to restart the service to host different content then you will need to restart nginx's service this can be done by using the following cli entry.

 ```sudo systemctl restart nginx```